travis-ci/travis.rb/README.md

     master:                                    #163  passed     add Repository#branches and Repository#branch(name)

 For more fine grained control and older builds on a specific branch, see [`history`](#history).

+#### `cancel`

+This command will cancel the latest build:

+    $ travis cancel
+    build #85 has been canceled

+You can also cancel any build by giving a build number:

+    $ travis cancel 57
+    build #57 has been canceled

+Or a single job:

+    $ travis cancel 57.1
+    job #57.1 has been canceled

 #### `disable`